humdrum-tools/humdrum-documentation/tool/semits/index.md

 In the default operation, **semits** outputs non-pitch-related signifiers in addition to the semits value.
-For example, the `**pitch` token \"A5zzz\" will result in the output \"21zzz\" \-- that is, after translating A5 to 21 semits, the \"zzz\" signifiers are retained in the output.
+For example, the `**pitch` token \"A5zzz\" will result in the output \"21zzz\" &mdash; that is, after translating A5 to 21 semits, the \"zzz\" signifiers are retained in the output.
 For some applications, echoing non-pitch-related signifiers in the output is useful.
-However, in other situations, the result can prove confusing \-- especially, when the non-pitch-related signifiers are numbers.
-Consider the case of the `**kern` token \"8aa\"; after translating \`aa\' to 21 semits, the non-pitch-related signifier \`8\' will also be output, hence the value 821 \-- which will undoubtedly cause confusion.
+However, in other situations, the result can prove confusing &mdash; especially, when the non-pitch-related signifiers are numbers.
+Consider the case of the `**kern` token \"8aa\"; after translating \`aa\' to 21 semits, the non-pitch-related signifier \`8\' will also be output, hence the value 821 &mdash; which will undoubtedly cause confusion.
 The **-x** option is useful for eliminating non-pitch-related signifiers from the output.
 For most `**kern` inputs, the **-x** option is recommended.